Born October 25, 1928, according to her tombstone in 2008 when they thought she was dead, and 1928 on the plaque on her memorial in 2013

 Noah Newman's former girlfriend, Adriana Chavez, happened on Katherine who was trapped in her car during a bad winter storm, rescued her, and took her home.
 Katherine gave Adriana a job as her personal assistant to handle annoying details so that Katherine would have more time for important things.
 Jill called Adriana a vulture, but Katherine was adamant.
 Adriana worked with Katherine and continued to be Katherine's "memory".
 When Katherine realized that she had forgotten to go to Victor and Nikki's remarriage, she was shocked, but fearing Alzheimer's, she did her best to keep it secret.
 Cane finally realized her problem and coaxed Katherine to see a doctor.
 She was diagnosed with a brain tumor.
 Although he tried to persuade her to tell her loved ones, Katherine swore Cane to secrecy, allowing him to tell only Lily.

 Katherine went in for surgery to remove the tumor and have it biopsied.
 Jill and Murphy showed up out of the blue, and offered to call Brock, Devon, Nina and Esther.
 Before her surgery Katherine asked Cane to run Chancellor if something happened to her, and he agreed.
 Jill ran into Nikki and told her about Katherine's surgery.
-Nikki told Katherine that she understood her not telling anyone, but had learned from her own M.S. that they had to let the people who love us get us through it.
+Nikki told Katherine that she understood about her not telling anyone, but had learned from her own M.S. that they had to let the people who love them get them through it.

 With good news that the tumor had been benign, Devon, Murphy, Cane, and Jill assembled around Katherine's hospital bed until she finally awakened, feisty as ever.
 She announced that she was stepping down as CEO, and named Cane as her successor.
-Katherine went home from the hospital on her anniversary, and was surprised by the family with champagne and cake.
+Katherine went home from the hospital on her May first anniversary, and was surprised by the family with champagne and cake.
 Left alone with Jill, they had a heart to heart about Jill being overlooked for Cane, then Katherine weakly ascended the stairs to bed, refusing Jill's help.